-Note: When local or national authorities order the killing of a herd or or if any largescale euthanasia is about to take place to eradicate disease, the Animal Welfare Approved program must be notified as soon as possible.
+Note: When local or national authorities order the killing of a herd or or if any largescale euthanasia is about to take place to eradicate disease, AGW must be notified as soon as possible.

 3.3.1 Animals experiencing pain or suffering from which they are unlikely to recover must be promptly euthanized on the farm in a manner that renders the animal immediately insensible to pain.